RavenousLegs

 Day1: Zinchen (3380m/11090 ft) - Ganda La Base (4540m/14900 ft) : 8 km / 4 hrs

-After a 45 min drive from Leh to Zinchen, the taxi driver escorted me and my friend towards the start of the trail and wished me luck.
-We walked steadily and gradually on the dry trail through barren mountains of Ladakh, curious to find out what lied beyond them.
+After a 45-minute drive from Leh to Zinchen, the taxi driver, accompanied by my friend, guided us towards the trail’s beginning and wished us good luck.
+We steadily and gradually traversed the dry trail through the barren mountains of Ladakh, our curiosity piqued by the mysteries that lay beyond.

 Zinchen - starting point of Markha Valley trek in Ladakh